dremio/dremio-mcp/helm/dremio-mcp/AUTHENTICATION.md

   /**
    * Connect to MCP server with Dremio token
-   */
-  async connect(dremioToken: string): Promise<void> {
+   * Uses StreamableHTTPClientTransport for compatibility with --enable-streaming-http */ async connect(dremioToken: string): Promise<void> {
-    // Create SSE transport with authentication
-    const transport = new SSEClientTransport(
+    // Create Streamable HTTP transport with authentication const transport = new StreamableHTTPClientTransport(
       new URL(this.mcpServerUrl),
       {
         headers: {